SLP Clinical Education at MUSC

 About the Experience

-In addition to clinical rotations, case studies and clinical skills check-offs are a focus of our interactive classroom.
-The clinical skills check-offs (e.g., accurately conducting a cranial nerve exam) ensure that students are engaged in practicing and refining their clinical skills throughout the entire curriculum, not just in a clinical setting.
-Clinical skills check-offs are commonly used in the education of other clinicians at MUSC (medical students, physical therapy, etc.), and we are excited to incorporate them into SLP education.
+In addition to clinical rotations, one of the program’s core designs is to emphasize active learning in the classroom.
+Examples of active learning include: case studies, role playing, small and large group discussion, practice of clinical skills, and debates.
+These activities ensure that students are engaged in practicing and refining their clinical skills throughout the entire curriculum, not just in a clinical setting.
+Active learning is commonly used in graduate education, and we are excited to incorporate them into SLP education!

 Sample Clinical Rotations